Last updated: September 8, 2020

 General Admissions Information

-While applications for enrollment in the incoming class of Fall 2020 will continue to be accepted and processed during this time, please see our COVID-19 Admissions FAQ page for answers to frequently asked questions surrounding our updated application requirements and procedures.
-Final deadline for fall 2020 applications is August 14, 2020.
+Please see our COVID-19 Admissions FAQ page for answers to frequently asked questions surrounding our updated application requirements and procedures.

 Please refer to our Admissions Timeline for other important application deadlines.
 Please contact the Office of Admissions if you have any questions or require assistance at any point in the application process.